 Despite the FDA actions, some red yeast rice products currently on the market in the United States may contain monacolin K. (Some products tested as recently as 2011 have been found to contain it in substantial amounts.)
 Other products may contain little or none of this component.
 Consumers have no way of knowing how much monacolin K is present in most red yeast rice products, and therefore have no way of knowing whether a particular product is safe, effective, or legal.
 The labels on these products usually state only the amount of red yeast rice that they contain, not the amounts of monacolin K or other monacolins.

 If You Are Considering Red Yeast Rice

-- Do not use red yeast rice to replace conventional care or to postpone seeing a health care provider about a medical problem.
+- Do not use red yeast rice to replace conventional care or to postpone seeing your health care provider about a health problem.

-- Do not use red yeast rice dietary supplements if you are pregnant, might become pregnant, or are nursing a baby.
-If you are considering giving a child a red yeast rice dietary supplement, it is important to consult the child’s health care provider.
+- Do not use red yeast rice dietary supplements if you are pregnant, trying to become pregnant, or nursing a child.
+If you are considering giving a child a red yeast rice dietary supplement, it is especially important to consult the child's health care provider.